 Reflective practices are an important part of the dissertation process.
 There have been many challenges throughout this process.
 Writing a dissertation is not for the weak.
 It takes a strong person to endure what is required to finish the dissertation process.
 Writing a dissertation requires the doctoral student to be patient.
 The meaning of patience was learned through this research.
 Things will not happen when you want them to happen.
 Time is money.
 The researcher learned the importance of integrity in research and in life.

 When conducting research, there must be a plan A, plan B, and plan C. Things will never go as planned.
 There are going to be issues that can come that are out of the researcher’s control.
 Reflexivity was an important lesson to learn so that the researcher can know the role of a researcher.
 The researcher was able to examine and be aware of biases and assumptions that could influence research findings and about receiving constructive criticism throughout this process.
-What a person thinks are good research information may not always be the best for the research.
+What a person thinks is good research information may not always be the best.
 Trust was learned through this process.

-In the beginning of the research, the collection of data was thought to be an easy task and the topic contributions from African American faculty and peers to African American alumni at a PWI would be a fun and informative topic for research however, the results of the study showed differently.
+In the beginning of the research, the collection of data was thought to be an easy task and the topic would be fun and informative for research; however, the results of the study showed differently.
 Some of the participants never had an African American teacher or faculty.
 Those participants identified non-African descent faculty as their mentor or support system.
 Assumptions and experiences did not influence the research process, but it provided a different take on the research.

 Throughout this dissertation journey, I have learned that the time constraints of some of the interview participants were limited to less than 45-60 minutes which impacted the depth of data collection.
-Participant 2 and Participant 3 interviews were under 25 minutes due to personal/emergency during the interview with participant 1 and technical issues faced during the interview with participant 2.
+The Participant 2 and Participant 3 interviews were under 25 minutes due to personal/emergency reasons during the interview with Participant 1 and technical issues faced during the interview with Participant 2.
 This limitation necessitated a focused approach to questioning.
 Conducting shorter interviews taught me the importance of designing efficient and effective data collection tools which would include having more precise questions to produce detailed response that would answer the research questions.
 I also learned that adaptability in research is important in data collection.
 I needed to make real time decisions when having technical issues and have a backup plan written in the proposal to address technical difficulties or emergencies.

 Although field testing was not required, the limitations of shorter interviews showed the importance of having field testing to help enrich the data collection.
 Reflecting on this aspect, I recognize the importance of allocating adequate time for data collection in future research endeavors.
 Field testing helps to ensure longer interview durations, test your research questions, and help to provide richer data.